Stoppedwumm/Roblox-Cookie-Logger/README.md

 -->

 # DISCLAIMER
-This is not to be used for any malicuis intent, I made this purely for a program that detects if you are using an unlicensed version.
+This is not to be used for any malicious intent, I made this purely for a program that detects if you are using an unlicensed version.